-I also love to travel.
+I’m a piano teacher and mom.
+I love to travel.
 I’m married to my best friend and fellow traveler who loves adventure as much as I do.
 I try to go somewhere new at least once a year.
 Some of my favorite places that I’ve been: Paris, London, Amsterdam, Brussels, Bruges, Bath, Moab, Los Angeles, Boston, Vermont, San Antonio, The Grand Canyon and lots of other places in between.

 My Favorite Classic